WalletScrutiny/WalletScrutinyCom/_hardware/flipperZero.flipBIP.md

 **Update 2023-12-22**

 We got a reply and confirmed that the device cannot send bitcoins yet, much less display a confirmation on the screen.
 Without the ability to sign transactions, we could not consider this to be fully a wallet.
 It can store seed phrases and generate private keys.
-Although the Flipper Zero, can include this function in the future, while the signing functionality is not yet available, this device has a **bad interface**.
+The inability to sign transactions means this is **not a wallet**.

 ## Does the interface have a display screen and buttons which allows the user to confirm transaction details?